cshbli/ML-CV-AI/LLM/llama.cpp_flowchart.md

    - Validates model consistency

 This constructor is the first step in loading a model, creating the scaffolding that enables efficient, on-demand loading of the actual weight data when needed for inference.

+## `load()` Function in `llama-vocab.cpp`

+The `llama_vocab::impl::load` function is a core component responsible for loading and initializing the vocabulary and tokenizer from a model file.
+Here's what it does:

+### Key Responsibilities:

+1. **Determine Tokenizer Type**:
+   - Reads the tokenizer model type from metadata (SPM, BPE, WPM, UGM, RWKV)
+   - Sets appropriate defaults based on the tokenizer type

+2. **Load Special Tokens**:
+   - BOS (Beginning of Sequence), EOS (End of Sequence)
+   - Control tokens (EOT, EOM, FIM tokens, etc.)
+   - Detects model-specific tokens from their text representations

+3. **Build Token Tables**:
+   - Creates bidirectional mappings between token IDs and their text representations
+   - Sets token attributes (normal, control, byte, user-defined)
+   - For BPE: loads merge rules from the model file

+4. **Configure Tokenization Parameters**:
+   - Sets tokenization flags (add_space_prefix, clean_spaces, etc.)
+   - Configures model-specific behaviors (escape_whitespaces, add_bos, add_eos)

+5. **Build Optimization Structures**:
+   - Creates caches for special tokens
+   - Builds token-to-piece mapping cache for fast detokenization
+   - For UGM: loads precompiled character maps

+6. **Initialize Tokenizer Implementation**:
+   - Creates the appropriate tokenizer class based on vocabulary type
+   - Applies model-specific token attributes

+This function is critical for setting up the tokenizer to correctly encode text into tokens and decode tokens back to text according to the model's specific vocabulary requirements.

 ## `llama_model::load_tensors()` in `llama-model.cpp`